Flank/flank-dashboard/metrics/web/docs/02_presentation_layer_architecture.md

 A `state` is responsible for holding the logic of the presentation layer - loading data, creating view models from entities, saving data to the persistent store.
 The `presenter` separates the logic from UI to make both more testable and structured.

+> Explain the principle of interactions between `state`s.

+To expose the data from one `state` (ChangeNotifier) to other `state`s, we need to follow the next steps:

+1. Create a `model` for the data to be exposed.
+2. Create a `ChangeNotifierProxyProvider` in the `InjectionContainer` widget that connects these notifiers.
+3. Create a method in the consumer notifier that allows updating the data from outside.
+4. Connect these notifiers using the `ChangeNotifierProxyProvider`, created in the second step.

+### Model
+> Explain what the `model` of the module is.

+A `model` is a class that transfers the data across the presentation layer components.
+The most common use of the `model` is transferring the data between two different `state`s (`ChangeNotifier`s).

+The main difference between a `model` and a `view model` is that the latter is used only by the widgets.
+This means that if one `state` should expose some data to use in another `state`(s), then this data must be represented by `model`.

+The `model`s of the current module should be placed under the `module_name/presentation/models` package.

 ### UI elements

 There are three main types of the UI components in the Metrics Web Application:
 1. `pages`
-2. `high-level widgets`
+2. `base widgets`
-3. `low-level widgets`
+3. `metrics widgets`

 > Explain the difference between `page` and `widget`.

 1. Page

-A `page` is the widget that properly combines the high-level widgets.
+A `page` is the widget that properly combines the metrics widgets.
 Represents the web page or screen of the application.
 These widgets lay under the `module_name/presentation/pages` folder.
-Each module should consist of at least one page.
+Each module should consist of at least one `page`.

-> Explain the difference between `low-level` and `high-level` widgets.
+> Explain the difference between `base` and `metrics` widgets.

-2. Low-level widgets.
+2. Base widgets.

-`Low-level widgets` are highly-reusable widgets that should only present the given data.
+`Base widgets` are highly-reusable widgets that should only present the given data.
 This type of widgets can contain only common presentation logic.
-For example, the logic of displaying the given points as a graph. `Low-level widgets` should not contain any project-specific functionality.
-The most common approach is using the `low-level widgets` to create `high-level widgets` that will properly configure them for different needs.
+For example, the logic of displaying the given points as a graph. `Base widgets` should not contain any project-specific functionality.
+The most common approach is using the `base widgets` to create `metrics widgets` that will properly configure them for different needs.

-3. High-level widgets.
+3. Metrics widgets.

-`High-level widgets` are specific to the Metrics Web Application widgets that use `MetricsTheme` for coloring and `view model` as input.
-Should use low-level widgets as much as possible.
-High-level widgets can obtain any other params like `ThemeStrategy` to make it more testable.
+`Metrics widgets` are specific to the Metrics Web Application widgets that use `MetricsTheme` for coloring and `view model` as input.
+Should use `base widgets` as much as possible.
+Metrics widgets can obtain any other params like `ThemeStrategy` to make it more testable.

-See [Widget structure organization](03_widget_structure_organization.md) document to get more information about `high-level` and `low-level` widgets.
+See [Widget structure organization](03_widget_structure_organization.md) document to get more information about `metrics` and `base` widgets.

 ### Strings